bbc/psammead/packages/components/psammead-media-indicator/README.md

 ### When to use this component

-The `MediaIndicator` component is designed to be used on top of an image which is linking to a page containing a video or audio based on that image.
-It tells the user to expect a video or audio on the page as well as how long it is in duration.
+The `MediaIndicator` component is designed to be used on top of an image which is linking to a page containing a video, audio or photo item based on that image.
+It tells the user to expect video, audio or photographic content on the page as well as how long it is in duration if applicable.

 <!-- ### When not to use this component -->

 ### Accessibility notes

 This component is marked as `aria-hidden="true"`, which means that it should be ignored by screenreaders.
-It is intended that media promos provide information about their content such as duration in visually hidden text in the promo headline.
-This component does provide some offscreen text for those user agents which have incomplete aria support, in an attempt to provide context about the timestamp contained in this component.
+It is expected that media promos provide detailed information about their content such as duration in visually hidden text in the promo headline.

 <!-- ## Roadmap -->